huggingface/blog/accelerated-inference.md

 implementations, but we're working on enabling it on [TF](https://www.tensorflow.org/) too.

-Within the architecture of transformers, there are Attention layers which are the most important part of it's success.
+Within the architecture of transformers, there are Attention layers which are the most important part of its success.
 The core of it, is that it's a NxN matrix computations between all the tokens of the input.
 That means for each pass of the model we're computing a `N²` matrix for each layer of attention.
 That's quite intensive.
 When we're running a `generation` task, that means we're